Writing a Resume Summary (With Examples)March 13, 2020

-A summary statement is a short professional introduction that you can add to the top of your resume.
-The goal of this statement is to highlight your most valuable skills and experiences in a few sentences.
-The resume summary statement can help employers quickly learn whether you have the skills and background they require.
+A resume summary statement is a one- to two-sentence professional introduction that you can add to the top of your resume to highlight your most valuable skills and experiences.
+The resume summary can help employers quickly learn whether you have the skills and background they require.

-In this article, we’ll look at what a resume summary is, the benefits of including one and how to write a resume summary with examples.
+In this article, we look at what a resume summary is, the benefits of including one and how to write a resume summary with examples.

 What is a resume summary?

 A resume summary, also known as a professional summary or summary statement, is a one to two sentence description at the start of your resume that describes you, your level of experience and your key skills.
 Using a resume summary allows you to showcase your strongest assets upfront.

 It can be helpful to think about a resume summary as an answer to the question, “How would you describe your work experience in one sentence?”
 For example, if have you 10 years of experience working as a registered nurse, you’ve likely developed a long list of accomplishments for your resume.
 Creating a summary that showcases the most relevant, key points for a specific position and employer can be helpful by allowing the audience to get a solid picture of your qualifications immediately.